-Never mind the chicken!
-In this case the chicken is important, and the mango sauce is far from Indian, and other than the heat from the cayenne, it contains no curry spices.
+In the case of my Coconut Mango Chicken, the chicken is important, and the mango sauce is far from Indian, and other than the heat from the cayenne, it contains no curry spices.
 However, it’s very reminiscent of the sauce my mom and loved so much, so mission accomplished!

-This is absolutely perfect with this Coconut-Cilantro Rice!
+This is absolutely perfect to serve with this Coconut-Cilantro Rice!
 It’s always a plus to serve a dish with a divine sauce with something that will soak up any that’s left on the plate.
 What a meal!
 I’m telling you! 🙂

 - 4 tablespoons olive oil divided